brianlee9090/weather-app/README.md

 Please watch the demo video [here](https://drive.google.com/file/d/1RW_WP2yGHn7uDur2T74duTVIX7oYGcVF/view?usp=sharing).

 ## How to use
 *The below is a demonstration of the <ins>localhost version</ins>.
-Please note that the news section is not visible on the web version due to News API plan limitations.
+Please note that the news section is not visible on the web version due to News API free plan limitations.
 If you would like the full experience, please <strong>install and obtain API keys from the below API reference section to run your localhost version </strong>.*

 1. When the user opens the weather app, they are presented with a welcome screen with the two input fields for the first 3 and the next 4 digits of their postal code.
 <br>